-Each warrant is exercisable for one share of the Company's Class A common stock, par value \$0.0001 per share ("Class A Common Stock"), at an exercise price of \$0.01 (the "Shares") pursuant to the terms of (i) warrant agreements dated as of March 17, 2025, (ii) warrant agreements dated as of March 24, 2025, (iii) warrant agreements dated as of April 9, 2025 (the "Warrant Agreements").
+Each warrant is exercisable for one share of the Company's Class A common stock, par value \$0.0001 per share ("Class A Common Stock"), at an exercise price of \$0.01 (the "Shares") pursuant to the terms of (i) warrant agreements dated as of March 17, 2025, (ii) warrant agreements dated as of March 24, 2025, (iii) warrant agreements dated as of April 2, 2025, and (v) warrant agreements dated as of April 9, 2025 (the "Warrant Agreements").

-Notwithstanding the foregoing, the Subscription Agreement with BS1 Fund provides for warrants for both Class A Common Stock and Class B Common Stock to be issued.
 Pursuant to the terms of the Warrant Agreement, in the event that the Company has not obtained stockholder approval, the Company may not issue upon exercise of the Warrants a number of shares of Common Stock, which, when aggregated with any shares of Common Stock issued pursuant to the subscription agreements executed contemporaneously between the Company and other investors or holders of Warrants (whether for Common Stock or Warrants) would equal twenty (20%) percent or more of the Company outstanding before the issuance (the "Requisite Stockholder Approval").